FAQ

 Here’s everything you need to know before working with us.

 You’ll get two rounds of revisions included in the design phase.
 You’ll comment directly in the Figma file, and we’ll iterate from there.
-The goal is to get you to a design you’re happy with before moving to development.
+The goal is to get you to a UX and UI design you’re happy with before moving to development.
 We make sure you’re satisfied before locking anything in.

 Design only means you receive the complete Figma file.
 Organized, clean, and ready to hand off to your developers.
-Design + development means we use the design internally to build your product, and the final deliverable is the working website or app, not the design files.
+Design + development means we use the UX and UI design internally to build, and the final deliverable is the working website or app, not the design files.
 Most clients choose design + development for seamless handoff and faster timelines.

 Two rounds of revisions are included per screen or section.
 You’ll review the first version, provide feedback, and we’ll iterate.
-After the second round, the design is locked and moves to development (if you’re doing both with us).
+After the second round, the UX design is locked and moves to the build phase (if you’re doing both with us).
 Additional revisions beyond two rounds can be added for an extra cost.

 You’ll receive Figma files, the design tool used across the industry.
-Figma files are cloud based, organized, and easy for developers to work with.
-If you’re doing design only, you own the file and can share it with your development team.
-If you’re doing design + development with us, we use the file internally and deliver the finished product instead.
+Figma files are cloud based, organized, and easy for developers to view and work with.
+If you’re doing design only, you own the file and can share it with your team.
+If you’re doing design + build with us, we use the file internally and deliver the finished result instead.

 Here’s everything you need to know before working with us.

-Economy is a fast, affordable static website with basic customization.
-Business includes full discovery and custom design.
-First Class adds advanced features, integrations, and complex functionality.
-Choose based on your budget, timeline, and customization needs.
+Economy is fast, affordable web development with a static site and basic customization.
+Business includes full planning and design aligned to your brand.
+First Class adds advanced development features, software integrations, and complex functionality.
+Choose based on your budget, requirements, and development needs.

-Use WordPress if you need to update content frequently without developer help.
-Use static or custom sites if content rarely changes.
-WordPress is more expensive to develop and maintain but gives you content management flexibility.
+Use WordPress development if you need to update content frequently without a developer.
+Use static or Jamstack development if content rarely changes.
+WordPress is more expensive to develop and maintain but gives you CMS flexibility.
 Static sites are faster, simpler, and require less maintenance.

-We guide you through domain registration and help you set up hosting, but you control the accounts.
-You’ll own your domain and hosting directly.
-We handle the technical setup, deployment, and configuration.
+We guide you through registration and help you set up cloud hosting, but you control the accounts.
+You’ll own your web address and hosting directly.
+We handle the technical setup, cloud migration if needed, and configuration.
 This ensures you maintain full ownership and access.

-Every website comes with a 30-day warranty covering bugs and errors discovered after launch.
+Every web development project comes with a 30-day warranty covering bugs and errors after launch.
 If something breaks or doesn’t work as intended, we fix it at no extra cost.
 The warranty doesn’t cover new features, design changes, or content updates.
-Just bugs in the code we delivered.
+Just bugs in the development we delivered.

 Yes.
-E-commerce typically requires WordPress + WooCommerce, which starts at €10,000 + €3,000 for e-commerce setup.
+Ecommerce development typically requires WordPress + WooCommerce, which starts at €10,000 + €3,000 for ecommerce setup.
 We recommend starting with our WordPress & WooCommerce offering if selling products is your primary goal.

 Here’s everything you need to know before working with us.